-Freddie Mac, in its corporate capacity, and its directors, officers, employees and agents will not be liable to Holders for any action taken or omitted in good faith or for errors in judgment.
+Freddie Mac and its directors, officers, employees and agents will not be liable to Holders for any action taken or omitted in good faith or for errors in judgment.
 However, they will not be protected against any liability that results from their willful misfeasance, bad faith, gross negligence or reckless disregard of their obligations.

-The Pass-Through Trust Agreement requires Freddie Mac, as Administrator, to administer Pass-Through Pool assets using the same standards as for similar assets that it owns.
-Holders will not be able to direct or control Freddie Mac's actions under the Pass-Through Trust Agreement, unless an Event of Default occurs.
+The Pass-Through Agreement requires Freddie Mac to hold and administer pass-through pool assets using the same standards as for similar assets that it owns.
+Holders will not be able to direct or control Freddie Mac's actions under the Pass-Through Agreement, unless an Event of Default occurs.